AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ### Re-ingest data

 You sometimes require to re-ingest data from one or more datasets into a connection.
 For ad hoc or model-based dataset you need to [delete and then add the dataset once again](#edit-a-dataset).
-For other datasets you can update settings.
+For other datasets, you can update settings.
 To do so:

 1. For the dataset you want to re-ingest data for: